robper/firefox-search-on-maps/README.md

 - Simple and lightweight
 - Works on any webpage
 - Opens results in a new tab
 - No permissions required beyond context menu and active tab

+# TODO
+Update link or host on AMO https://extensionworkshop.com/documentation/manage/updating-your-extension/#enable-update